PostHog/posthog.com/contents/blog/best-statsig-alternatives.md

 Here's the (short) sales pitch.

-We're biased, obviously, but we think PostHog is the perfect Split replacement if:
+We're biased, obviously, but we think PostHog is the perfect Statsig replacement if:

 - You value transparency.
 We're open source and open core.
 - You want more than just A/B testing and feature flags.
 We have a full suite of product analytics, session replays, and surveys.